openenergymonitor/learn/view/pv-diversion/pll/softwaredesign.md

-## Solar PV power diversion with emonTx using a PLL, emonGLCD and temperature measurement, by Martin Roberts
+## Solar PV Power Diversion with emonTx Using a PLL, emonGLCD and Temperature Measurement, by Martin Roberts

 ***